atomic-nfts/standard/CreateNFT/README.md

 There's two easy steps to deploy your Atomic NFTs, check this out:

+## Notice

+If you do not want to change any contract, please skip step 1.

 ### 1. Deploy the Template Contract

 First, enter the `contracts/` directory: